faithfulco/andreashandelwebsite/content/authors/andreashandel/_index.md

 - Current Members
 ---

-Welcome to the website of Andreas Handel.
 I am currently an Associate Professor in the [Department of Epidemiology and Biostatistics](https://publichealth.uga.edu/departments/epidemiology-biostatistics/), [College of Public Health](https://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](https://www.uga.edu/).
-My research focuses on data analysis and modeling in public health, wihth a focus on infectious diseases.
+My research focuses on data analysis and modeling of infectious diseases, mainly influenza, norovirus, tuberculosis and recently COVID-19.
-This website contains some information [about myself](/aboutme/) and my individual activities (teaching, presentations, blog posts, etc.).
+This website contains some information [about myself](/aboutme/) and my activities (teaching, presentations, blog posts, etc.).
 More details regarding the research done in my group, as well as links to publications, can be found [on my research group site](https://handelgroup.uga.edu/).
 Some overlap between the two sites might occur.